kCottrell-dev/Compare-loans-with-various-interest-rates/README.md

 This section should restate the assignment and explain how you analyzed the requirements in order to develop a solution.
+Well, I analyzed the requirements by simply reading the text in the pearson and looking at the images provided in the pearson to get a good look on how the program should be layed out and what it needs to be doing.
+All the information needed to recognize a solution is available in the pearson text.
+Which is basically create a GUI out programming exercise 5.21 and let the user calculate loan interest rates.

 ### Design